Updated December 26, 2022

 10. How to help a family member that has Alzheimer’s disease

-Obviously, this list is endless, but you get the idea, and can now easily define what your book’s benefits are – or should be.
+Obviously, this list could go on forever.
+But you get the idea.
+And now you can easily define what your book’s benefits are – or should be.

-Features are the things that your non-fiction book has in it – the attributes, design, and appearance of your book.
-Think in terms of a product’s (your book) structure and appearance, that a reader (buyer) can look at and compare to other books.
+Features are the things that your non-fiction book has in it.
+In other words, your book’s attributes, design, and appearance.
+Think about a product’s (your book) structure and appearance that a reader (buyer) can look at and compare to other books.

-Your book’s features can, and should, if developed properly, give you a competitive advantage over other books covering the same subject matter.
+Your book’s features can go a long way to helping a book buyer choose your book over all the others.
+Your book’s features can and should, if appropriately developed, give you a competitive advantage over other books covering the same subject matter.
 They can help differentiate your book from the others.
-A book’s features can go a long way to helping a book-buyer choose your book over all the others.

 Some common examples of a non-fiction book’s features: